How to install Claude Code (and set it up so it behaves)

 Common questions

 Is Claude Code free?
-Installing is free; running it needs a paid Claude plan or API access.
+Installing it is free, but using it needs a paid Claude plan (Pro or Max) or pay-per-token API access.
+There is no free tier for Claude Code itself.

 Install it, then install the behavior